malexmave/issuebot/README.md

 ## Usage

 Copy `issuebot.tac.example` to `issuebot.tac` changing the jabber_id,
-password, room, repo, and bot_name to something appropriate.
+password, room, repos (you can enter more than one repository, please format them as a python list), and bot_name to something appropriate.
 Then launch it with `twistd`.

     twistd -y issuebot.tac